 You can generate BIRT reports from Fortify Audit Workbench or from the command line.
-For information on how to generate BIRT reports from the command line, see the Micro Focus Fortify Static Code Analyzer User Guide.
+For information on how to generate BIRT reports from the command line using the BIRTReportGenerator utility, see the Micro Focus Fortify Static Code Analyzer User Guide.